 As with other serious medical conditions, you may find being diagnosed with idiopathic pulmonary fibrosis (IPF) to be a confusing and overwhelming experience.
 Because IPF is such a serious disease, people living with it experience a number of challenges that often come with a range of feelings.
 These may include:

-> Exhaustion from simple, normal activities
+Breathlessness from simple, normal activities

-> Anxiety and fear of anticipating a decline in their ability to function
+Anxiety and fear of anticipating a decline in their ability to function

 Fear of becoming a burden on family and friends

 Feeling less sexually attractive (especially if using oxygen therapy)